Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The Development Team makes sure that all of the selected scope per Sprint is as "Done" as possible.
 The undone work is estimated and added to the Sprint
 - [ ] Add enough people to the Development Team for the deadline to be made.
 - [ ] The opportunity to inspect and adapt is lost.
 Opaqueness has replaced transparency.
 Predictability has dropped below zero.
 The produced software is not usable.
-As the rules of Scrum have not been respected, it is the Scrum Master’sduty to assess whether repair is possible, or a restart with a more reliable team.
+As the rules of Scrum have not been respected, it is the Scrum Master'sduty to assess whether repair is possible, or a restart with a more reliable team.
 If not, the Scrum Master should cancel the project.
 - [ ] The Development Team should remind Marian to find funding for enough Release Sprints in which the remaining work can be done.

 **[⬆ Back to Top](#table-of-contents)**